InternationalTradeAdministration/developerportal/_posts/v2/2015-02-23-tariff-rates.markdown

 | source_last_updated | The most recent date and time the data changed. |
 | last_imported | The most recent date and time the data was imported. |

 The *source_last_updated* field reflects the most recent date and time we noticed that the data for the source country had been updated.
-We check for updates and import lists at the same time daily.

 ### Search Performed At